xdan/jodit/JODIT-DEVELOPMENT-GUIDE.md

 -   Local types
 -   Local modules

-> Don't forget the `type` keyword if you only need the type:
+> Don't forget to use the `type` keyword if you only need the type

 Wrong: